Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 60. ### Question60
-Pair Programming implemented by?
+Pair Programming is implemented by?

-- [x] Frontend and backend developers.
+- [ ] Frontend and Backend Developers.
-- [ ] Tester and developer.
+- [ ] Tester and Developer.
-- [ ] Developer and scrum master.
+- [ ] Developer and Scrum Master.
-- [ ] Two persons working on the same PBI.
+- [x] Two persons working on the same PBI.

 _[⬆ Back to Top](#table-of-contents)_